esheldon/nsim/config/README.txt

             - same as bdk09 but without psf shift, and checked that bias is indeed still there

+        - sim-e57
+            - first with fixed sim:  now the object is shifted in sky coords, same in all epochs, but there can be an offset for each epoch in pixels

     - high distortioin
         - sim-e19